Summary

 2022

 Scholten ran again in the 2022 elections.[9]
 She was again unopposed in the Democratic primary.
-She was initially priming for a rematch against Peter Meijer, but Meijer lost the Republican primary to a considerably more conservative challenger, former Trump administration official John Gibbs.[10]
+She was initially preparing for a rematch against Peter Meijer, but Meijer lost the Republican primary to a considerably more conservative challenger, former Trump administration official John Gibbs.[10]

 Scholten was running in a district that had been made much friendlier to Democrats in redistricting; it had been pushed to the west to grab a large portion of the Lake Michigan shoreline, including Muskegon.[11]
 Had it existed in 2020, Joe Biden would have won it with 53% of the vote;[12] Donald Trump carried the old 3rd with 51%.[13]
 Scholten (54.9%) defeated Gibbs (42%) to win election to the 118th United States Congress.[14]
-She is only the second Democrat to represent Grand Rapids in Congress since 1913.[citation needed] The only other time it was out of Republican hands in that time was when Richard Vander Veen won a special election to succeed Ford in what was then the 5th District in 1974; he won a full term later that year but was defeated in 1976.
-She is also the first Democrat to represent a West Michigan-based district since Howard Wolpe, who represented a Kalamazoo-based district, left office in 1993.[citation needed] As a measure of how Republican this area has been, Scholten is the only elected Democrat above the county level in much of the district.
-In some portions, she is the only elected Democrat above the municipal or township level.[citation needed]

 2024